Contact Lens Care

-Treatment for blurry vision depends on the cause.
-An optometrist will be able to diagnose the root of the problem with an eye examination and recommend an appropriate treatment.
-Your exam will usually consist of a Snellen eye chart test, slit lamp and measurement of spatial contrast sensitivity.
+Treatment of blurry vision completely depends on the root cause and its severity.
+An optometrist can diagnose the root of the problem with an eye examination and recommend the appropriate treatment.
+Your eye exam will usually consist of a Snellen eye chart test, slit lamp and measurement of spatial contrast sensitivity.

-If you're short or long-sighted, treatment most commonly consists of corrective lenses.
-Another more invasive option is LASIK eye surgery.
-With this option, you may encounter temporary blurry vision after surgery, but this will hopefully clear up after a few days.
+If you're short or long-sighted, treatment most commonly consists of corrective lenses recommended by your optician.
+Your optometrist may recommend LASIK eye surgery based on your symptoms.
+With this option, you may encounter temporary blurred vision after surgery, which will hopefully clear up after a few days.

-- Visit your optician for regular eye tests
+- Visit your optician for eye tests once in every two years

-- Follow a healthy diet, rich in antioxidants, omega-3 fatty acids and vitamin A
+- Follow a good fitness regime and balanced diet rich in antioxidants, omega-3 fatty acids, and vitamin A